lambertlb/CppTranslator/DotNetLibrary/README.md

 ```

 ## UnBoxing
-.Net support a large infrastructure for doing type conversions.
+.Net supports a large infrastructure for doing type conversions.
 This subset of the .Net frameworks does not
 support that.
 Instead is has a very simple conversion strategy.
 The Object class supports a series of
 virtual methods for handling primitive conversions as follows.
 ```